ninegua/stripe-demo/README.md

 ## Method 1: Stripe notifies canister via a webhook

+This approach is implemented by [cycle.express], a website that accepts credit card payments to help you top-up canister cycles.

+Here is a pointer to the [code snippets](https://github.com/cycle-express/cycle-express/blob/main/src/backend/Util.mo#L170-L202) that verify stripe signature.

 ## Method 2: canister calls Stripe to lookup checkout session

 For local deployment: